SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-27-republicans-against-interracial-marriage.md

 He went on to claim _Griswold v Connecticut_ was decided wrongly: that states should be able to limit who has access to birth control!
-He not only doesn't want my type of marriage to exist, he worries about condoms in the hands of the wrong people.
+He not only doesn't want my type of marriage to exist, he worries about condoms in the hands of the "wrong" people.

 And of _course_ he wants states to legislate over every uterus, since he's opposed to _Roe v Wade_ legalizing abortion.